 Saying “no” gracefully

 When people expect things of us, we always want to please.
 But we’ve discussed that it isn’t possible to do all the things and so we need to learn to gracefully say no to some things and some people.
+We want to learn how to say no without hurting someone feelings.

 Here are some simple examples of a gentle and respectful way of saying no: